Tristan hotspot: Geology

 The hotspots of the eastern South Atlantic formed along the plume generation zones of the African large low seismic velocity province (LLSVP).
 LLSVPs are dense and stable structures, and most of the plumes, kimberlites, and large igneous provinces (LIPs) on Earth can be rotated back to the plume generation zones.
 All major African LIPs (Karoo, Paraná-Etendeka, and Agulhas) formed at the plume generation zones of the African LLSVP but the Tristan-Gough hotspot was the only hotspot located at a spreading boundary and therefore the only African hotspot that started to form a volcanic trail.

 Palaeoclimatic and evolutionary role

 Based on molecular estimates, Arnason, Gullberg, Schweizer Burgete & Janke 2000 found that the Homo–Pan divergence occurred (in contrast to earlier estimates that suggested around 5 Ma).
 Arnason et al. also estimated the Platyrrhini–Catarrhini divergence to have occurred around and found that the latter evolved in South America before their dispersal into Africa.
 Arnason et al. hypothesised that the Rio Grande–Walvis Ridge system was exposed above sea level and formed a chain of islands across the South Atlantic during the Maastrichtian and Palaeocene allowing the primates to disperse across the ocean.
 Other researchers dismiss the hypothesis of Arnason et al. instead favouring a less spectacular rafting event.

-Other hints of transoceanic island hopping in the fossil record is Lavocatavis, a flightless terror bird found in Eocene layers in Algeria, the only one found outside South America.
+Other hints of transoceanic island hopping in the fossil record include Lavocatavis, a flightless terror bird found in Eocene layers in Algeria, the only one found outside South America.